Frequently Asked Questions

 Do I have to take courses in Medieval and Renaissance Studies at M-CMRS?

-No!
-Not unless you choose to do so.
+Not unless you choose to do so, although we do expect you to be interested in the humanities (see below).
 CMRS began with a focus on medieval and renaissance studies, but we now teach all areas of the humanities.
 Your two tutorial courses can be taken on a wide variety of topics in the humanities.
 Seminar courses on the 19th and 20th centuries are available each semester, and the research paper can be written on a topic down to the 18th century.
+However, please note that you cannot study North American topics due to the availability of such courses at your home institutions.

 Can I take Social Science courses at M-CMRS?

 Yes.
-Courses in political thought are offered every semester, and tutorials in many other aspects of economics and social sciences can often be arranged.
+Courses in political thought are offered every semester, and tutorials in many other aspects of economics and social sciences can often be arranged, although we will encourage you not to take two tutorials in the same subject.
 (Contact the Senior Tutor for further details.)
 We cannot offer Mathematics or lab-based Science courses.

 What is a tutorial?